fhmwg/current-tags/essential-overview.md

 ## Summary of recommendation

-### Albums

-An image can belong to any number of albums.
-Each album has a name, an IRI, or both.

-### Caption
+### Title

-An image may have a title and/or a description.
+An image may have a title.
 The title should be a short descriptive title of the image itself.

+### Description/Caption

+An image may have a description.
 The description may be of any length and contain any information the user cares to add.
+The description could also include a caption for the image.

 ### Date